-The « Collectif CONTRAST » is a group of researchers specialized in sociology, law and philosophy.
-Their members share a common research interest in the new regulations of mental health care practices, especially regarding the use of constraint.
-In this blog, you will find informations regarding ongoing research projects conducted by our group : CONTRAST, SPECIALZ, REGULCAP, CAPDROITS and ACSEDROITS (see below).
+Between 2013 and 2017, the members of the « Collectif CONTRAST » (a group of researchers specialized in sociology, law and philosophy) have shared a common research interest in the new regulations of mental health care practices, especially regarding the use of constraint.
+This blog is no longer active but you will find informations regarding research projects conducted by our group : CONTRAST, SPECIALZ, REGULCAP, CAPDROITS and ACSEDROITS (see below).
 We also provide both academic and public resources on these issues.
 For more information, please contact us at: email@example.com – firstname.lastname@example.org

 In the past decades, the principle of consent has become increasingly present in the juridical, administrative, and ethical rules regulating professional care practices in the health and in the social domains.
 This evolution transforms the forms of constraint in care practices as well as the meaning of its use.

 Particularly salient in mental health care, these reorganizations in the regulating frame of care practices affect both the jurisdictional instances (judiciary, professional, administrative, ethical) which officially produce and implement the principles, and the actors in situation which discreetly resolve the moral dilemmas they are confronted to.
 These changes also redefine the frontier between the practices that are valued and the ones that pertain to “dirty work”, thus raising important societal concerns regarding the balance between the civil concern for individual liberty and the more social concern for protection.